Clement-Jean/simd-go-POC/PROPOSAL.md

 As mentionned, these build tags are optional.
 If not specified, we would resolve to the appropriate SIMD ISA available on the current OS and ARCH.
 However, I still think that these build tags are needed for deeper optimization and platform specific operations.
 If we know that some instruction is more performant or only available on a certain architecture, we should be able to enforce using it manually.

-Finally, having a build tag would let the developer choose at compile time which SIMD ISA to target and thus cross compile.
+Finally, having a the optional build tag would let the developer choose at compile time which SIMD ISA to target and thus cross compile.
 We could write something similar to:

     $ go build -simd neon